mahsankhaan/Kubernetes_with_openshift_nic/README.md

 ![GitHub Logo](images/s5.jpeg)

-## Step 5 : Go to resources and the see your cluster must be there
+## Step 5 : Go to resources and the cluster must be there
 ![GitHub Logo](images/s60.png)

 ## Step 6: Select the cluster and open web console